 Who was the first YouTuber to get a Diamond Play Button?
 The award debuted at VidCon 2015.
 At the time, only 35 channels in the world qualified.
 The first Diamond plaques were issued to that initial group shortly after the 2015 rollout.

 While 35 channels in the world were technically qualified for the award during the rollout, only a few creators were physically present to accept them live on stage.
 The very first creators to physically receive the Diamond Play Button included Smosh (Ian Hecox & Anthony Padilla) - they were the first independent creators to cross the 10 million mark back in 2013.
-There was also Epic Rap Battles of History (Peter Shukoff & Lloyd Ahlquist), The Fine Bros / React (Benny & Rafi Fine), and Spinnin' Records (The electronic music label).
+There were also Epic Rap Battles of History (Peter Shukoff & Lloyd Ahlquist), The Fine Bros / React (Benny & Rafi Fine), and Spinnin' Records (The electronic music label).

 To see a creator's immediate first impression, you can check out the Instagram Reel showing them holding the massive award right after stepping off the stage.